RodrigoDePool/scripts/README.md

 ## Script collection
 The scripts on this folder are prepared to be executed from Unix.
-To use a script just make it an executable using the command: `chmod +x "script name"`
+To use a script just make it an executable using the command: `chmod +x "script_name"`

-All the scripts in this collection are written in python therefore you will need the python interpreter to execute them.
+All the scripts in this collection are written in python therefore the python interpreter is necessary to execute them.

 ---
 ### Clone
 This command aims to replace the traditional `git clone`.

 - Given one argument it works exactly the same as git clone.
-- Given two arguments ("usr\_of\_owner","repository_name") it calls `git clone https://github.com/usr_of_owner/repository_name.git`
+- Given two arguments ( "usr\_of\_owner", "repository_name" ) it calls:
+`git clone https://github.com/usr_of_owner/repository_name.git`
+- In any other case, it does nothing.

+---
+### Automake
+This command aims to automate the command `make` while compiling little projects.

+When used, this script will execute `make` everytime there is a change in the current directory.
+Allowing the user to receive feedback immediately when modifying the code.